AquazFresh/AquazFresh/README.md

 - 👋 Hi, I’m @AquazFresh
 - 👀 I’m interested in a lot of things
 - 🌱 I’m currently learning electronics
-- 💞️ I’m looking to collaborate on Marine biology and electronics
+- 👍 I’m looking to collaborate on video games
 - 📫 How to reach me: Discord @BoundAquaz * Fresh *#8224

 <!---